Bodies of the Leibniz Association

 Rules of Procedure of the SAW (PDF)

-The Senate established the Senate Strategic Committee (SAS) in accordance with its statutes.In The SAS prepares the Senate’s statements on the admission of institutes to the Leibniz Association and on large-scale strategic expansions of Leibniz Institutes.
-It adopts statements on small-scale strategic expansions of Leibniz Institutes and prepares the Senate’s recommendations on overarching issues relevant to several institutes.
-Further, the SAS prepares the Senate’s decisions in the funding line strategic networks (Leibniz Research Alliances and Leibniz ScienceCampi).
+The Senate Strategic Committee (SAS) prepares the Senate’s statements on the admission of institutes to the Leibniz Association and on large-scale strategic expansions of Leibniz Institutes; it contributes to the research field review process.
+The SAS prioritises small-scale strategic expansions of Leibniz Institutes and prepares the Senate’s recommendations on overarching issues.
+Further, it prepares the Senate’s decisions in the funding line strategic networks (Leibniz Research Alliances and Leibniz ScienceCampi) and the Senate’s funding decisions regarding Leibniz Labs.

-The Senate Strategic Committee is composed of up to twelve external researchers appointed by the Senate as well as representatives of the Leibniz Association, the federal level, and the federal states.
+The President of the Leibniz Association is the chair of the SAS.
+The Senate Strategic Committee is composed of up to twenty external researchers appointed by the Senate as well as representatives of the Leibniz Association, the federal level, and the federal states.
 The secretary general of the Joint Science Conference (GWK) participates as a guest.